Distributed computation of equilibria in misspecified convex stochastic Nash games: Abstract

 \section{Abstract}

 The distributed computation of Nash equilibria is assuming growing relevance in engineering where such problems emerge in the context of distributed control.
-Accordingly, we consider static stochastic convex games complicated by a parametric misspecification, a natural concern when competing in any large-scale networked engineered system.
-In settings {where the equilibrium conditions are captured by a strongly monotone stochastic variational inequality problem}, we present two sets of distributedschemes in which agents {\em learn the equilibrium strategy} and {\em correct the misspecification} by leveraging noise-corrupted observations. {(1) \bf Monotone stochastic Nash games:} {We present a set of coupled stochastic approximation schemes distributed across agents in which the first scheme updates each agent's strategy via a projected (stochastic) gradient step while the second scheme updates every agent's belief regarding its misspecified parameter.
-We proceed to show that the produced sequences converge to the true equilibrium strategy and the true parameter in an almost sure sense.
-Surprisingly, convergence in the equilibrium strategy achieves the {\em optimal} rate of convergence in a mean-squared sense with a quantifiable degradation in the rate constant}; {(2) \bf Stochastic Nash-Cournot games with unobservable aggregate output:} We refine (1) to a Cournot setting where the tuple of strategies is not observable and assume that payoff functions and strategy sets are public knowledge (a common knowledge assumption).
-When noise-corrupted prices are observable, {iterative fixed-point} schemes are developed, allowing for {\em simultaneously} learning the equilibrium strategies and the parameter in an almost-sure sense.
+Accordingly, we present schemes for computing equilibria of two classes of static stochastic convex games complicated by a parametric misspecification, a natural concern in the control of large-scale networked engineered system.
+In both schemes, players {\em learn the equilibrium strategy} while {\em resolving the misspecification}: {(1) \bf Monotone stochastic Nash games:} {We present a set of coupled stochastic approximation schemes distributed across agents in which the first scheme updates each agent's strategy via a projected (stochastic) gradient step while the second scheme updates every agent's belief regarding its misspecified parameter using an independently specified learning problem.
+We proceed to show that the produced sequences converge in an almost-sure sense to the true equilibrium strategy and the true parameter , respectively.
+Surprisingly, convergence in the equilibrium strategy achieves the {\em optimal} rate of convergence in a mean-squared sense with a quantifiable degradation in the rate constant}; {(2) \bf Stochastic Nash-Cournot games with unobservable aggregate output:} We refine (1) to a Cournot setting where we assume that the tuple of strategies is unobservable while payoff functions and strategy sets are public knowledge through a common knowledge assumption.
+By utilizing observations of noise-corrupted prices, {iterative fixed-point} schemes are developed, allowing for {\em simultaneously} learning the equilibrium strategies and the misspecified parameter in an almost-sure sense.